owikle/text-analysis/content/2-analysis.md

 3. After uploading your text, you should see a screen with three tool panels along the top and two tool panels along the bottom:

 {% include figure.html img="voyant-interface.jpg" alt="voyant interface" width="75%" %}

-- [Cirrus](https://voyant-tools.org/docs/#!/guide/cirrus): a kind of word cloud showing the most frequent terms
-- [Reader](https://voyant-tools.org/docs/#!/guide/reader): an efficient corpus reader that fetches segments of text as you scroll
-- [Trends](https://voyant-tools.org/docs/#!/guide/trends): a distribution graph showing terms across the corpus (or terms within a document)
-- [Summary](https://voyant-tools.org/docs/#!/guide/summary): a tool that provides a simple, textual overview of the current corpus
-- [Contexts](https://voyant-tools.org/docs/#!/guide/contexts): a concordance that shows each occurrence of a keyword with a bit of surrounding context

 "Summary" at the bottom-left and "Cirrus" at the top-left give us the top five most frequent words in the text: